Zoom Meetings for Prospective Parents

 You can also request that your child attends part-time until he/she reaches compulsory school age.
 You should discuss delayed or part-time attendance with the school.

 A request may be made for a child to be admitted outside of their normal age group, for example if the child is gifted and talented or has experienced problems such as ill health.
-In addition parents of children born between 1 April 2016 and 31 August 2016 may request that the child be admitted out of their normal age group, to reception rather than year 1.
+In addition, the parents of a summer born child (a child born between 1st April and 31st August) may request that the child be admitted out of their normal age group, to reception rather than year 1.

-Parents should still apply in the normal admission round for 2020, and indicate their request on the preference form – specifying why admission out of normal year group is being requested and the year group in which they wish their child to be allocated a place.
-Applicants should also complete the application for deferment form at appendix 4 and attach any available evidence of the need for deferment/admission out of chronological age.
+Parents should apply in the normal admission round and also submit a written request addressed to the Chair of Governors specifying why admission out of normal year group is being requested and the year group in which they wish their child to be allocated a place.

 There is no right of appeal against a decision relating to admission out of chronological age.